 Select repository > Settings > Webhooks > Add webhook > Forgejo, then configure only the following:

 Important!
-It is necessary to either use the http:// scheme for the webhook for the initial push (after which it may be upgraded to https://), or perform the initial publishing using a method described below.
+It is necessary to either use the http:// scheme for the webhook for the initial push (after which it may be upgraded to https://), or perform the initial publishing using a special method.

 This configuration method is not limited to Codeberg; it works with any Forgejo, Gitea, Gogs, or GitHub based forge.
 If the forge does not make it possible to supply an Authorization: header, use http://Pages:{password}@{domain}/ as the target URL instead.